spectrocloud/librarium/content/docs/04.5-devx/06-apps.md

 # Apps

 The developers can create applications based on their use cases to the Palette Dev Engine.
-Palette encourages the developers to deploy their own use cases to the Palette nested clusters in addition to a set of general purpose applications available within the Palette Dev Engine.
-This section will introduce how these use applications can be deployed to a Nested cluster.
+Palette encourages the developers to deploy their own use cases to the Palette sandbox clusters in addition to a set of general purpose applications available within the Palette Dev Engine.
+This section will introduce how these use applications can be deployed to a Sandbox cluster.

 ## Start Creating a new App